 Format of the Proposal Narrative: The Proposal Narrative will be submitted as an attachment in JustGrants.
-The attached document should be double-spaced, using a standard 12-point size font; have no less than 1-inch margins; have numbered pages; and should not exceed 20 pages.
+The attached document should be double-spaced, using a standard 12-point size font; have no less than 1-inch margins; have numbered pages; and should not exceed 15 pages.
 If the Proposal Narrative does not comply with these restrictions, OJP may consider such noncompliance in peer review and in final award decisions.
+Tables and charts such as project timelines and resumes may be submitted as separate attachments and will not count toward the 15-page limit.